 Then we see how Farfetch themselves disclose their LTV/CAC over time.
 This visual representation of why LTV is so important speaks to the fact that loyalty, while difficult to calculate, pays tremendous dividends over the long term.

 CLV, for the purposes of this post, is effectively LTV/CAC.
 Retention Period, as a metric of loyalty, can be estimated using the 1/Churn formula, even for non-subscription businesses.
-Let’s say you acquire 100 Customers in a year in lose 20.
+Let’s say you acquire 100 Customers in a year and lose 20.
 Applying this formula, your average customer would generate revenues for 5 years (1/0.2 = 5).
 Both ARPU and CAC (as will be described below), can be pulled from financial data.
 A benchmark of a good CLV (LTV/CAC) is 3X or 300%.

 Let’s break down some of the terms around CLV in order to be able to determine how to use the formula for any type of business: